-The reason behind the brand meteoric ascend in the industry is the reliability of its products, including, of course, its XLR cables.
+The reason behind the brand's meteoric ascent in the industry is the reliability of its products, including, of course, its XLR cables.
 They managed to create a concise catalogue of outstanding products with a reputation for withstanding any and all scenarios.

 Kopul Cables is a company that belongs to the Gradus Group and commercializes high-quality connectors for most uses you can think of.
 The Gradus Group (and Kopul) were founded in the United States and continue to perform business from New York City.

-This Premium Performance 3000 Series cable by Kopul is perfect for live application but can also excel in a studio environment.
-This is because the cotton-yarn wrap and the twin conductive PVC inner shields, and the 95% dual-spiral shield work wonders in isolating noise and preserving optimum-quality sound.
+This Premium Performance 3000 Series cable by Kopul is perfect for live applications but can also excel in a studio environment.
+This is because the cotton yarn wrap, twin conductive PVC inner shields, and the 95% dual-spiral shield work wonders in isolating noise and preserving optimum-quality sound.

 Also, the company employed 24-gauge oxygen-free copper conductors, shrink-wrapped solder points, and Neutrik Silver connectors.
-Finally, the caged-type and the improved ground contact eliminate whatever noise is left in the signal.
+Finally, the cage type and the improved ground contact eliminate whatever noise is left in the signal.

-If you are looking for a cable with superior craftsmanship, obsessive attention to detail, and great sound, this is a definite contender.
+This is a definite contender if you are looking for a cable with superior craftsmanship, obsessive attention to detail, and great sound.

 After being officially founded in 1974 in the USA, D'Addario is one of the world's main guitar accessories and strings companies.
 With roots that extend back to the seventeenth century, the D'Addario brand has expanded to produce superb audio cables.